Skip to content

 What about tax advantages?

 Self-employment income allows business expense deductions (home office, equipment, mileage, supplies) that reduce effective tax.
-May offer retirement account access (SEP-retirement account, Solo tax-advantaged retirement account) with higher contribution limits than employee accounts.
+May offer retirement account access (SEP-retirement account, Solo retirement account) with higher contribution limits than employee accounts.
 These tax advantages can meaningfully improve net side hustle value; calculator shows pre-tax economics only.

 Related Calculators